-What are three interesting aspects about your entry?
+What are the three most interesting aspects about your entry?

 Do you have a (lucky) routine before you go on stage?